 Because your 401(k) contribution is taken out of your paycheck before taxes, your paycheck actually decreases by less than the amount you took out.
 Here is an example for better understanding.
 Let’s say you earn $25,000 per year and are in the 25% tax bracket.
 If you contribute 3% of your bi-weekly pay to your 401(k) that comes to $29.
 So, each paycheck you receive, $29 is taken out and placed into your 401(k).
 But, your paycheck is only reduced by $22 each time.
 This is because you aren’t taxed on your 401(k) contribution so it “looks” like you are earning less than you are to the IRS.

-If you received any sort of a raise for 2013, you will not even notice this extra 1% being removed from your paycheck.
+If you received any sort of a raise for the year, you will not even notice this extra 1% being removed from your paycheck.
 And I’ll bet that even if you didn’t receive a raise, you could still increase your withholding 1% and not notice it.
 Give it a try for a few weeks.
 You’ll be surprised.
 If you don’t think increasing your contribution by 1% matters, read my previous post on how much increasing your savings by 1% changes your finances.

 Review Your 401(k) Fees